 The study intended to:

 - update our knowledge of the city’s archaeological heritage

 - provide a framework to ensure development sites in the city are chosen in a way that conserves our archaeological heritage

-In 2014, the Archaeology and Development study was reviewed to assess how well the recommendations of the original study had been met.
+The Archaeology and Development study review assessed how well the recommendations of the original study had been met.

 World Class Heritage conference

-To mark the 20th anniversary of the publication of the original study, the York Archaeological Forum sponsored a World Class Heritage conference in 2011.
+To mark the 20th anniversary of the publication of the original study, the York Archaeological Forum sponsored a World Class Heritage conference.

-A selection of papers from the conference are available to download:
+A selection of papers from the conference are available: